GCSE Physics: Forces

 3. Third Law: For every action, there is an equal and opposite reaction.

-The weight of an object is the force due to gravity acting on it, calculated using the formula W = mg, where W is weight, m is mass, and g is the acceleration due to gravity (approximately 9.81 m/s²).
+Weight is the force acting on an object due to gravity and is calculated using the formula W = mg, where W is weight, m is mass, and g is the acceleration due to gravity (approximately 9.81 m/s² on Earth).

 Work Done

-Work done by a force is calculated using the formula W = Fs, where W is work, F is the force applied, and s is the distance moved in the direction of the force.
+Work done by a force is defined as the product of the force and the distance moved in the direction of the force, given by the formula W = Fs, where W is work, F is force, and s is distance.

 Forces and Elasticity

-The relationship between force and extension in elastic materials is described by Hooke's Law, expressed as F = ke, where F is the force applied, k is the spring constant, and e is the extension of the material.
+The relationship between force and extension in elastic materials is described by Hooke's Law, which states that the force exerted by a spring is proportional to its extension: F = ke, where k is the spring constant and e is the extension.

 Moments, Levers, and Gears

-A moment is the turning effect of a force, calculated as moment = force × distance from the pivot.
-Levers and gears are simple machines that utilize moments to amplify force.
+A moment is the turning effect of a force about a pivot, calculated as moment = force × distance from pivot.
+Levers and gears utilize moments to amplify force and facilitate movement.

 Pressure in Fluids

-Pressure in a fluid is defined as the force exerted per unit area, expressed as p = F/A, where p is pressure, F is force, and A is area.
+Pressure is defined as the force exerted per unit area, expressed by the formula p = F/A, where p is pressure, F is force, and A is area.
+This concept is crucial in understanding how fluids behave under different conditions.

 Momentum (HT Only)

-Momentum is defined as the product of mass and velocity, given by the equation p = mv.
-It is a vector quantity and is conserved in isolated systems.
+Momentum is the product of an object's mass and velocity, given by p = mv.
+It is a vector quantity and is conserved in isolated systems, making it a fundamental concept in mechanics.

 Worked Example